Selling Your Business To A Competitor

 • Now let us assume that XYZ Home Health (a competitor in South Florida) wishes to purchase ABC Home Health.

-• As a result, the adjusted owner benefit to XYZ Home Health from owning ABC Home Health will be $250,000 per year after the acquisition.
+• As a result, the adjusted owner benefit to XYZ Home Health from owning ABC Home Health will be $300,000 per year after the acquisition.

-Due Diligence in Mergers and Acquisitions by Competitors
+Due Diligence for Competitors

 Once the outlines of a deal are agreed upon in a purchase agreement or letter of intent, the buyer and seller will go through the formal due diligence phase.
 This process involves an in-depth review of the financials such as tax returns, profit and loss statements, bank statements, insurance records, and payroll records.
-Often this process can last many weeks, costs thousands of dollars in legal and accounting costs, and can be a very labor-intensive process for the seller.
+Often this process can last many weeks, costs thousands of dollars in legal and accounting expenses, and can be a very labor-intensive process for the seller.

-Easier Due Diligence Process for Competitors
+Competitor May Simplify Due Diligence Process

 When the buyer is also a competitor in the same industry, the formal due diligence process is often much simpler.
 A competitor is unlike most other buyers because they already knows the industry.
-A competitor will know the necessary payroll costs, margins, marketing challenges, and customers prior to going through a formal due diligence process.
+A competitor will know the necessary payroll costs, margins, marketing challenges, and mix of customers prior to going through a formal due diligence process.
 Thus a competitor often does not need the same level of granularity for every facet of a business since they are so familiar with how the business actually operates.
 They are simply better buyers because they are more knowledgeable buyers.

 Avoiding a costly and time consuming due diligence process is just one potential advantage for sellers when selling to a competitor.
-A competitor is often more likely to pay a premium price for a business because of the powers of synergies.
+A competitor is often more likely to pay a premium price for a business because of the power of synergies.
 As long as the confidentiality of the sale is carefully maintained, a competitor often makes an excellent candidate to purchase a business in South Florida.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.